 Aluminium LED profiles

-For spacers we took a good look at the REFLEKTION making-of video and decided to buy a 3mm thick plastic rod made out of transparant acrylic (also known as plexiglass or perspex).
-From normal viewing distances the acrylic will become nearly invisible to the eye, giving the frame a floating look.
+For spacers, we took a good look at the REFLEKTION making-of video and decided to buy a 3mm thick plastic rod made out of transparent acrylic (also known as plexiglass or perspex).
+From normal viewing distances, the acrylic will become nearly invisible to the eye, giving the frame a floating look.